Jetpack Review: Is It Worthy of Using in 2022?

 - Endless customization options for website owners.

 Cons of Jetpack Plugin

-I discovered a few point of cons and made a list of it.
+I discovered a few points of cons and made a list of it.
 Let’s have a look at these points.

 - Can make your WordPress site slow and bloated